-Trump hits allies with metal tariffs; Mexico and EU vow to retaliate
+Trump hits allies with metal tariffs; Mexico, EU and Canada vow to retaliate

 The trade penalties, 25% on imported steel and 10% on imported aluminum, take effect at midnight, Commerce Secretary Wilbur Ross told reporters Thursday.

-Mexico and the EU immediately announced plans to retaliate with their own tariffs against American products.
+Mexico, the EU and Canada immediately announced plans to retaliate with their own tariffs against American products.

 Trump announced worldwide steel and aluminum tariffs in March but granted exemptions to some major trading partners.